Multi-wavelength Signatures of Supernova Shock Breakout from Red Supergiants in Two Dimensions: Discussion

 \subsection{Important Caveats}

 Multigroup simulations offer observational diagnostics for identifying extended breakout signatures of RSG explosions.
 Although our 2D simulations mitigate the mixing deficiency present in 1D models, which often produces an artificially thin shell at the shock front, their dynamics still differ from true 3D behavior, where turbulent energy cascades from large to small scales \citep{Ken2023ApJ}.
 However, 3D effects have a limited impact on shock breakout signals without highly asymmetric explosions.
 Our 2D results are consistent with 3D shock breakout simulations considering the clumpy envelope \citep{2022Goldberg}.
+We note that the FLD approximation adopted in this study may become less accurate near the photosphere and in optically thin regions, which represents one of the main caveats of our approach.

 We adopted simple explosion conditions by using 1D spherical progenitor stars and explosion models, as well as constant stellar winds for CSM.
 In reality, the explosion can be highly asymmetric with clumpy CSM as suggested by \cite{2017Yaron,2025Chen}.
 Moreover, the constant electron scattering opacity may be oversimplified when radiation is transported to cooler, denser CSM regions, where hydrogen recombination and gas metallicity may significantly influence bound-bound and bound-free absorptions.